New Living Arts Space exhibition pays homage to style

 A selection of glamorous garments and accessories from the Institute of Imperfection will be included in Homage to Style.
 Its founder Cate Green operates a sewing and pattern-making school in Bendigo and brings years of dressmaking skills to the classroom.

-For this exhibition, artists Meredith Cahill, Akhila Fernando and Sandra Hoy have collaborated with The Institute of Imperfection to create an example of classic cut garments and accessories.
+For this exhibition, artists Meredith Cahill, Akhila Fernando and Sarah Hoy have collaborated with The Institute of Imperfection to create an example of classic cut garments and accessories.

 Sarah Fowler uses traditional silver-smithing-techniques to create handmade jewellery that is boldly contemporary and uses fundamental craftsmanship and timeless influences.